vncnz/heimdallr/README.md

 - ~~Manage replacing logic for unmounting/unmounted notifications~~ Done!
 - ~~Add an alert icon for "reboot recommended" situation~~ Done!
 - Force a red frame border when battery is low, regardless of the settings
-- Put a volume icon regardless of the warning level is output is internal speakers?
+- Put a volume icon regardless of the warning level if output is internal speakers?
+- Animation system?